phil-mathew/HEP-Pheno-Project/README.md

 make -j4
 make install
 ```

-Add to bashrc
+Add these lines to bashrc
 ```
 . /home/pmathew/0-software/root/root-6.32.04-install/bin/thisroot.sh
 ```

-Check by running this command in a new terminal: `root`
+Verify installation by running `root` in a new terminal.